ImplodedPotato/Galaga-Like-2D/README.md

-# Raylib-Quickstart
+# Galaga-Like-2D
-A simple cross platform template for setting up a project with the bleeding edge raylib code.
+A simple cross platform game built with C and [Raylib](raylib.com)
-Works with C or C++.

 ## Supported Platforms
-Quickstart supports the main 3 desktop platforms:
 * Windows
 * Linux
 * MacOS
+* Web
+* Anything raylib Supports!

 # VSCode Users (all platforms)
-* Download the quickstart
-* Rename the folder to your game name
+* Clone the Repository
 * Open the folder in VSCode
 * Press F5 to build
 * You are good to go